 Instead of gimmicks like spinners offering prizes that usually amounted to nothing of tangible value, modern splash screens have adapted and become valuable marketing tools for many brands.

-Splash screens can captivate interest, convince a user to take the next step in engagement with a brand or lead directly to conversions by offering immediate value.
+Splash screens can captivate interest, convince a user to take the next step in engagement with a brand, or lead directly to conversions by offering immediate value.
 They also provide additional benefits to some websites by essentially covering for slower page loading times in some cases.
+These are just some of the reasons why you need to work with Web design companies to make your splash screens engaging, eye-catching and non-obtrusive for your customers.

 Try Something Unique to Grab Users’ Attention